codepath/android_guides/Repeating-Periodic-Tasks.md

 // We need to use this Handler package import android.os.Handler;

-// Create the Handler object
-Handler handler = new Handler();
+// Create the Handler object (on the main thread by default) Handler handler = new Handler();
 // Define the task to be run here private Runnable runnableCode = new Runnable() {
     @Override
     public void run() {
-      // Do something here
+      // Do something here on the main thread Log.e("Handlers", "Called");
-      Log.e("Handlers", "Called");
-      // Repeat this runnable code block again every 2 seconds handler.postDelayed(runnableCode, 2000);
+      // Repeat this runnable code again every 2 seconds handler.postDelayed(runnableCode, 2000);
     }
 };
-// Execute a runnable task as soon as possible handler.post(runnableCode);
+// Kick off the first runnable task right away handler.post(runnableCode);
 ```